 In the first game of a twin bill, Robins' (Dodgers) starter Dazzy Vance no-hits the Phillies at Ebbets Field, 10-1.
 The Brooklyn hurler had one-hit the team from the City of Brotherly Love five days earlier.

-With their 100th victory of the year, the Yankees clinch the American league pennant as George Pipqras beat the Indians at Cleveland Stadium, 9-3.
-Yankee Joe McCarthy, who captured a flag with the 1929 Cubs, becomes the first manager to win pennants in both the American and National League.
+The Yankees, with their 100th victory of the year, clinch the AL pennant when George Pipqras beats the Tribe at Cleveland Stadium, 9-3.
+Yankee skipper Joe McCarthy, who captured a flag with the 1929 Cubs, becomes the first manager to win pennants in both the American and National League.

 Only 281 patrons are in attendance at Crosley Field to watch the hometown Reds beat New York, 3-2.
 The Thursday crowd will be the smallest gathering of fans during the 58-year history of the Cincinnati ballpark.

-While batting, 32-year old Indian pitcher Don Black suffers a cerebral hemorrhage and is rushed to the hospital in critical condition.
-The hurler will survive, but his major league career is over.
+Indian right-hander Don Black, while batting in the second inning of the Cleveland Stadium contest against St. Louis, suffers a cerebral hemorrhage and is rushed to the hospital in critical condition.
+The 32 year-old hurler will survive, but his major league career is over.

-For the second time in his career, Ralph Kiner hits four consecutive homers.
-After homering in his last two at-bat in the previous game (September 11) he goes deep in his first two at bats in today's contest.
+Ralph Kiner, for the second time in his career, hits four consecutive homers.
+After homering in his last two at-bats in the previous game played two days ago, the 26 year-old Pirates slugger goes deep in his first two plate appearances in today's 11-6 victory over Philadelphia at Forbes Field.

 Giants' pitcher Sal Maglie's consecutive scoreless inning streak ends at 45 when Pirates' outfielder Gus Bell hits a 257-foot pop fly which just clears the wall at the Polo Grounds.

-At Sportsman's Park in St. Louis, the Cardinals split a three-team twin bill beating the Giants 6-4 in a rescheduled afternoon game due to rain the day before, and then the Redbirds are blanked by the Braves in the regularly scheduled night game, 2-0.
+At Sportsman's Park, the Cardinals split a three-team twin bill, beating the Giants 6-4 in a rescheduled afternoon game due to rain the day before, and then the Redbirds are blanked by the Braves in the regularly scheduled night game, 2-0.
 It is the first time since 1883 that a three-team twin bill has been played.

 Bob Trice becomes the first black player to appear for the A's.
 The former Homestead Grays hurler will pitch in only three games for Philadelphia this season and 19 next year and a few more in 1956.